 This article outlines everything you need to know about heavy whipping cream, including its uses, nutrient content, benefits, and downsides.

-Fresh, raw milk naturally separates into cream and milk.
-The cream rises to the top due to its fat content.
+Fresh milk naturally separates into cream and milk.
+The cream rises to the top because of its fat content.
 It’s then skimmed off before further processing (1).

-To make heavy whipping cream, this raw cream is pasteurized and homogenized.
-This involves heating and applying high levels of pressure to the cream to kill pathogens, lengthen shelf life, and improve stability (2, 3, 4).
+To make heavy whipping cream, this cream is pasteurized and homogenized.
+This involves heating and applying high levels of pressure to the cream to kill pathogens, lengthen shelf life, and improve stability (2, 3).

 Many types of heavy whipping cream also contain additives that help stabilize the cream and keep the fat from separating.